-Soon after witnessing the effects of drought in California, Shreya travelled to India.
+Soon after witnessing the effects of drought in California, Shreya traveled to India.
 In India, she noticed that the droughts were so severe that people had to abandon their farms or villages.
 She also noticed that many Indians had adapted to living through droughts.

-"I learned about the many ways locals save water, including rainwater collection systems which are mandatory in every household," explained Shreya· "However, I was particularly interested in reuse of greywater (which is lightly-used water), especially from the laundry·"
+"I learned about the many ways locals save water, including rainwater collection systems which are mandatory in every household," explained Shreya.
+"However, I was particularly interested in reuse of grey water (which is lightly-used water), especially from the laundry."
 In India and other countries with frequent droughts, people often reuse water.
 Water from showers, bathtubs, kitchen sinks, and laundry is fairly clean.
 It can be saved to water gardens or flush toilets.
 This helps save water and money.

-After returning to the US, Shreya's interest in reusing grey water continued to grow.
+After returning to the United States, Shreya's interest in reusing grey water continued to grow.
 Shreya was particularly interested in using grey water from laundry.
-After some research, she use grey water to water plants, and more.
+After some research, she found that some laundry detergents can be toxic to plants and aquatic life.
+If people are watering their gardens with grey water, they have to make sure it is safe for the environment.